dwarvesf/playground/_draft/Google IO 2021.md

 ### UX Enhancement
 Android 12 new visual: the OS is more personal/ playful
-- enhance in system [[design]], more personalized based on user's small touches
+- enhance in system design, more personalized based on user's small touches
 	- notification drop down is adjustable based on wallpaper
 - New design language: Material You - support customized app color palette
 - Goal: Finetune in UI, focus on efficient and personalization